Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-Since 2017 started, we’ve seen quite a few color trends like succulent hair, geode hair, blood orange tresses, and peachy strands.
-Recently, another hue has started to gain popularity—and that would be purple.
-From lavender and lilac to indigo and plum, celebrities and everyday babes are looking to take the purple plunge now more than ever.
-Like many unnatural hair colors, not every shade is created equally—rather, it’s all about customizing the colorful look to complement your skin tone.
+Over recent years, we’ve seen quite a few hair color trends like succulent hair, geode hair, blood orange hair, and peach hair.
+Recently, another trend has started to gain popularity—and that would be purple hair.
+From lavender and lilac to indigo and plum, celebrities and everyday babes are saying goodbye to blonde hair and brunette hair in favor of taking the purple hair plunge.
+Like many unnatural hair colors, not every shade is created equally—rather, it’s all about customizing the colorful look to complement your skin tone and undertone.
+Below, we dive into how to determine your skin tone and undertone before sharing our favorite purple hair shades for each.
+Happy dyeing!

-Not ready to kiss your dark tresses goodbye, but sick of neutral blacks and browns?
-Try adding this bright eggplant hue to your ‘do for a deep hair color that looks romantically royal.
+If you have deep skin…try a glossy eggplant color.
+Perfect for anyone who’s not ready to kiss their dark tresses goodbye, but sick of neutral blacks and brown—this deep hair color looks romantically royal.